 Operation Smile has been working in Jordan since 2000, providing quality health services for children born with cleft conditions.
-Since then, Operation Smile has delivered surgeries and comprehensive care services for around 4,000 patients in Jordan.
+Since then, Operation Smile has delivered surgeries and comprehensive care services for over 4,000 patients in Jordan.

 THE NEED

 1.39 per 1,000 births.
-In Jordan, it is estimated that the cleft prevalence rate is 1.39 per 1,000 live births.
+In Jordan, the estimated prevalence of cleft conditions is 1.39 per 1,000 live births.

-Seven percent of the population is at risk of impoverishing expenditure for surgical care, while 16% faces catastrophic expenditure in case of surgical care.
+Out-of-pocket payments.
+Despite considerable progress towards the goal of universal health coverage, 65% of patients arriving at Operation Smile programs have no health insurance.
+Seven percent of the population is at risk of impoverishing expenditure for surgical care, while 16% faces catastrophic expenditure for surgical care.
 With 27% of patients arriving at Operation Smile programs living below the poverty line, out-of-pocket expenses create additional barriers to care for individuals affected by cleft conditions.
 Operation Smile’s survey revealed that 83% of patients arriving at Operation Smile programs in Jordan could not have undergone surgery without the support of Operation Smile.

 Refugee population.
 Jordan is home to 2.5 million refugees, mainly from Syria, Iraq and Palestine.
 Many of these refugees are considered medically vulnerable.
 The large number of refugees has increased the demand for public healthcare services, leading to longer waiting times for all patients.